 The Society follows the deferral method of accounting for practice fees and assessments.
 Fees and assessments are billed and received in advance on a calendar-year basis.
 Accordingly, fees and assessments for the next fiscal year received prior to December 31 have been recorded as deferred revenue for financial reporting purposes and will be recognized as revenue in the next calendar year.
 The Society began billing practice fees in two instalments beginning with the collection of the 2021 practice fees.
-At year-end only one practice fee instalment has been collected.
 Revenue will be recognized on a monthly basis as earned.
 Surplus funds are invested in a high interest savings account.